cliffeby/resume/README.md

 ### Qualifications

 Avocation for development throughout my career.
-Familiarity with Javascript, MEAN Stack and Webstorm IDE Frequent attendance at Nova Mean, Cap Area .Net, its Silverlight user group and the former RockNug user group.
-Regular listener to .
-Net Rocks, Adventures in Angular, Yet Another Podcast, and Hanselminutes.
+Familiarity with Javascript, MEAN Stack PowerBI and VS Code.
+Frequent attendance at Nova Mean, Cap Area .Net, its former Silverlight user group and the former RockNug user group.
+Regular listener to .Net Rocks, Adventures in Angular, Yet Another Podcast, and Hanselminutes.

 ### Previous Experience